-- 4.18.
-The ACCC considers that there is a risk that the Conduct may facilitate information sharing between Participating Entities that may detrimentally affect the competitive dynamics in the fuel industry during, and/or after the expiration of, the authorisation. - 4.19.
+- 4.22.
+The ACCC considers that there is a risk that the Conduct may facilitate information sharing between Participating Entities that may detrimentally affect the competitive dynamics in the fuel industry during, and/or after the expiration of, the authorisation. - 4.23.
 The Conduct allows the Participating Entities to meet and exchange certain information for the purpose of dealing with the effects of COVID-19 pandemic.
-These types of information may include Participating Entities' fuel import schedules, current available fuel levels in particular locations, future refining intentions, or other current and forward-looking types of operational information. - 4.20.
+These types of information may include Participating Entities' fuel import schedules, current available fuel levels in particular locations, future refining intentions, or other current and forward-looking types of operational information. - 4.24.
 If this information is not available to non-Participating Entities, this could detrimentally affect their ability to compete during, or after expiration of, the authorisation.
-For example, it may allow the Participating Entities to organise the supply of Fuel Products to relevant markets more efficiently (and potentially at less cost), than non-
+For example, it may allow the Participating Entities to organise the supply of Fuel Products to relevant markets more efficiently (and potentially at less cost), than non-Participating Entities.
+This may then impact on the extent to which non-Participating Entities can compete in the wholesale petroleum market. - 4.25.
+As discussed above, the current Participating Entities (i.e. the major oil refiners) make up around 93 per cent of the Australian wholesale petroleum market.
+Independent wholesalers have increased their market share in recent years, so any change to industry dynamics that undermines their ability to effectively compete would adversely impact competition in the market. - 4.26.
+In addition, the sharing of information between the Participating Entities may increase the risk of coordinated effects.
+These coordinated effects, or concerted practices, could arise from the sharing of information about the quantities and timings of arrival of imported fuel; the volumes, compositions, or locations of stored fuels; or estimates of aggregate (including state or regional) demand for each type of fuel.
+This information sharing could facilitate withholding of supply that could lead to consumers paying higher prices for Fuel Products than in the absence of coordination.

-12 Re 7-Eleven Stores (1994) ATPR 41-357 at 42,683.
+&lt;sup>13 Re 7-Eleven Stores (1994) ATPR 41-357 at 42,683.